Ph.D., M.S., Organization Studies, Boston College, Carroll School of Management

-Professor Ladge is a current member of the Academy of Management, Work-Family Researchers Network, Organizational Behavior Teaching Society, American Psychological Association and Society for Human Resource Professionals.
-She is also a faculty affiliate of the Boston College Center for Work and Family and a frequent speaker on the topic of gender and diversity in organizations and work-life integration.
-Professor Ladge's research has been widely cited in the Wall Street Journal, New York Times, Forbes, Fortune, CNN Money, Businessweek and other prominent media outlets.
+Professor Ladge is currently the Program Chair of the Careers Division of the Academy of Management.
+She is also a founding member of the Work-Family Researchers Network and a member of the Organizational Behavior Teaching Society, American Psychological Association and Society for Human Resource Professionals.
+She has been a faculty affiliate of the Boston College Center for Work and Family for the past 10 years and is a frequent speaker on the topic of gender and diversity in organizations and work-life integration.
+Professor Ladge's research has been widely cited in popular news outlets such as the Wall Street Journal, New York Times, Forbes, Fortune, CNN Money, and Businessweek.

 Awards & Recognition